 Throughout history, there have been many different types of castles that had been built for a variety of reasons.
 Whether this is to provide living quarters or a safe space away from invaders, castles are an interesting part of our history, and each one has its own story to tell.
 Norman castles are a particularly unique part of history.

 The Normans invaded England in 1066 to kill the King of England, and they were successful in their aims.
 After the king was dead, they wanted to take over the entire country.
-To be able to do this successfully, they needed to build defenses to protect themselves against threats while they advanced across the rest of the country.
+To be able to do this successfully, they needed to build defences to protect themselves against threats while they advanced across the rest of the country.
 This involved building castles to assert their power while they worked to take control of England.

 What to expect from our article